onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-| `X` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values or memref of any type values
+| `X` | tensor of 32-bit float values or tensor of 32-bit signless integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `Y` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values or memref of any type values
+| `Y` | tensor of 32-bit float values or tensor of 32-bit signless integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values or memref of any type values

 ### `onnx.Reshape` (::mlir::ONNXReshapeOp)